 - Whether you have responded to, or interacted with, an advertisement

 - Features used and activities engaged in on our sites and in our apps

 See the ”What Information We Collect from You” section in our Privacy Statement for more information on what types of information are collected automatically.

 Types and functions of cookies

 Certain cookies are required or “essential” for our sites to function as intended.
 Essential cookies are necessary for you to navigate our site and use certain features like logging in to your account and managing your bookings.
 These cookies are also used to remember security settings that allow access to particular content.
-Lastly, we use essential cookies to collect information on which web pages visitors go to the most, so we can improve our online services.
 You are unable to opt out of essential cookies.

 Other types of cookies

 We also use other types of cookies to make our site engaging and useful to you:

 - Functional cookies.
 We want to make sure that when you visit our site, your preferences (such as your preferred language), settings and previous searches are remembered.
 Functional cookies enhance your experience on Egencia’s site.